-Leaders of Afghanistan and Pakistan will hold talks with British PM David Cameron about the Afghan Peace Process.
+The leaders of Afghanistan and Pakistan will hold talks with British Prime Minister David Cameron in London to discuss the Afghan Peace Process.

 The goal of the trilateral summit, the third since summer of last year, hopes to improve cooperation between Afghanistan and Pakistan.
 This year the two countries' intelligence chiefs will also be present.

 According to the Associated Press, the talks should focus on preventing a Taliban resurgence in Afghanistan when British and NATO troops withdraw from the country next year.

 "This trilateral process sends a very clear message to the Taliban: now is the time for everyone to participate in a peaceful political process in Afghanistan," Downing Street said in a statement, the BBC reported.

 "As the prime minister has set out previously, a stable Afghanistan is not just in the interests of Afghans, but also in the interests of their neighbours and the UK."